csperera/Tableau-Data-Visualizations/README.md

 Building Permits – Stats Canada Building Permits showed a slight increase overall mainly driven by government building permits which are not affected by the economy.
 When broken out, residential building permits showed a sharp decrease with commercial/government building permits still rising.

 ### Average Monthly Wages
-although charted, they did not provide more resolution to our data but did serve to show an animation for display purposes.
+Although charted, they did not provide more resolution to our data but did serve to show an animation for presentation display purposes.

 ### CPI, CPI Rate:
 The CPI and CPI rate did show a sharp reduction from 6.8% on average in 2022 down to 4.58% in 2023 with a wide prediction between 0 and 6.8% by Tableau.
 My personal feeling is that it will continue lower at its present slope down to the denoted average value of 2.44%.